 Anyone who stays in the house for three months or more is considered to be living in the house.
 However, foster children already staying in the house are excluded from this requirement.

-What kids of background checks are required?
+What kinds of background checks are required?

 People who have lived in Arkansas for six years or more must have checks run through these agencies: